-Topic Code Accounting Metric 2020 2019 Design for Resource Efficiency IF-HB- 410a.1 (I) Number of homes that obtained a certified HERS® Index Score and (2) average score Note that the HERS certification standard is not applicable within the Republic of Ireland.
+Горіс Code Accounting Metric 2020 2019 Design for Resource Efficiency IF-HB- 410a.1 (1) Number of homes that obtained a certified HERS® Index Score and (2) average score Note that the HERS certification standard is not applicable within the Republic of Ireland.
 Information on mandatory Energy Performance Certificates is provided as an alternative.
-Note that ratings range from BER AI to BER G (1) 844 (2) 59% of homes were A2 rated 41% of homes were A3 rated (1) 700 (2) 38% of homes were A2 rated 62% of homes were A3 rated IF-HB- 410a.2 Percentage of installed water fixtures certified to WaterSense® specifications Note that WaterSense specifications are not applicable within the Republic of Ireland.
-All units in our developments include fixtures that have flow restrictors and aerators or are sized to reduce the water usage of our homes.
-IF-HB- 410a.4 Description of risks and opportunities related to incorporating resource efficiency into home design, and how benefits are communicated to customers Regulations 2014 (SI 426 of 2 into the energy efficiency of builds.
-Non-compliance with substantial number of compo ng, and the European Union 014) are all integrated the homes Glenveagh these standards implies a any-wide risks.
-It is associated with unexpected luded into the Sustainability r, as they are could have ancial and operational a related to shifting consumer ergy efficient homes.
-New more environmentally aware eagh may lose market share homes does not meet The key to us building to etail during the design and accludes improved insulation ng, greater quality of a renewable technologies in imp.
-Inicates these sustainability tages of the purchasing in brochures to detailed
+Note that ratings range from BER AI to BER G homes that obtained a (1) 844 Index Score and (2) (2) HERS certification standard ble within the Republic 59% of homes were A2 rated All% of homes were A3 rated 41% of homes were A3 rated IF-HB- 410a.2 Percentage of installed water fixtures Note certified to WaterSense® specifications All un flow r within the Republic of Irela All units in our developmen nts include fixtures that have rs or are sized to reduce the IF-HB- 410a.4 Description of risks and opportunities related to incorporating resource efficiency into home design, and how benefits are communicated to customers requirements through plan Regulations 2014 (SI 426 of into the energy efficiency of builds.
+Non-compliance wi substantial number of com There are climate-related ri- market outcomes that are in Risk and Opportunity Regis an impact on Glenveagh's f performance.
+One such risk preferences towards more of homeowners are becoming and there is a risk that Gler if the energy efficiency of of customer expectations.
+Glenveagh homes are more average house and from ar homes are A2 rated or bett this standard is attention to construction process, which measures, airtightness deta materials used, and the use our homes, such as a heat of the homes Glerveagh th these standards implies a pany-wide risks. sks associated with unexpected included into the Sustainability ter, as they are could have financial and operational is related to shifting consumer energy efficient homes.
+New more environmentally aware weagh may lose market share ur homes does not meet e energy efficient than the ad from November 2020 all our er.
+The key to us building to detail during the design and includes improved insulation iling, greater quality of e of renewable technologies in pump. nunicates these sustainability I stages of the purchasing ting brochures to detailed